awoisoak/devops-sandbox/projects/kubernetes/README.md

 kubectl apply -f .
 ```

-Cluster components:

- ##### db-deploy.yaml
-Database deployment consist of just one replica set.
-As explained in [mariadb Docker image](https://hub.docker.com/_/mariadb) the initialization of a fresh database is done via scripts found in /docker-entrypoint-initdb.d.
-The scripts are defined via a Config map (db-configmap.yaml) and are located in the above directory via a mounted volume.
- ##### db-service.yaml
-Cluster Ip service to expose the database
- ##### db-configmap.yaml
-Config map to contain the sql script used to initialize the database
- ##### web-deploy.yaml
-Frontend deployments of [photo-shop](https://github.com/awoisoak/photo-shop) consisting of 2 replica sets.
- ##### web-service.yaml
-NodePort service to expose the frontend outside of the cluster

 You should be able to access the web server running in the pods through the new NodePort ip:port generated:
 ```console
 ➜  kubernetes git:(master) ✗ kubectl get service
 NAME                 TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE db-service           ClusterIP   10.108.255.121   <none>        3306/TCP         19m